-The umpire will signal to the scorers in the order of which the events have occurred and signals to scorers will only come from the bowler's end umpire.
+The umpire will signal to the scorers in the order of which the events have occurred and signals can come from either umpire.

 The next page shows the different Umpires signals that can be given together with the symbol recommended by Cricket Australia as well as other symbols and notes that you may find helpful.